-- Take along a family member or friend.
-It can be difficult to absorb all the information provided to you during an appointment.
-The person who accompanies you may remember something that you forgot or missed.
+- Ask a family member of friend to come with you, if possible.
+Sometimes it can be difficult to absorb all the information provided to you during an appointment.
+Someone who accompanies you may remember something that you forgot or missed.

 - Write down questions to ask your doctor.
 Don't be afraid to ask questions that may come up during your appointment.

 Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
 For brain AVM, some basic questions to ask your doctor include:

 - What are other possible causes for my symptoms?

 - What tests are needed to confirm the diagnosis?